carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -mcode-object-version=<arg>

 Specify code object ABI version.
-Allowed values are 2, 3, 4, and 5.
 Defaults to 4.
-(AMDGPU only)
+(AMDGPU only). <arg> must be 'none', '2', '3', '4' or '5'.

 .. option:: -mconsole<arg>